edbeato/cyclistic_case_study/README.md

 Our goal is to **design marketing strategies aimed at converting casual riders into annual members.** The data has shown us unique trends and patterns for casual riders.
 Based on these insights, here are my recommendations:

 **1.)
 Targeted marketing campaigns at popular stations**
    - Casual riders tend to concentrate at certain locations.
-Focusing marketing efforts at those locations would be a very efficient way to reach as many casual riders as possible.
+Focusing marketing efforts at those locations would be an efficient way to reach as many casual riders as possible.

 **2.)
 Spring and summer promotions**
    - The number or casual riders significantly increases during the spring months and peaks during the summer.
-If we offer promotions for        annual membership during these times we are more likely to attract casual riders.
+If we offer promotions for annual membership during these times we are        more likely to convert casual riders to annual members.

 **3.)
 Host events promoting recreational riding**
    - It is evident that casual riders like to use our bikes recreationally.
 Hosting different events like fundraisers or friendly